 What information is available from the Ombudsman?

 Government agencies are required to make their open access information easily available without members of the public having to ask for it.
-This requirement for proactive release is one of the major reforms of the GIPA Act.
+This requirement for proactive release is one of the key elements of the GIPA Act.
 Learn more

-We operate in a complex and changing environment, so we have to be able to effectively respond to a range of challenges.
-Having a flexible structure allows us to respond to emerging priorities but, at the same time, continue to deal with the day-to-day work of the office.
+We operate in a complex and changing environment.
+We have a flexible structure that allows us to respond to emerging priorities while continuing to deal with the day-to-day work of the office.

 Learn more about our structure